-The Xiaomi Mi 11 Ultra is the first phone to us the newly-developed Samsung GN2 sensor that will undoubtedly be seen on other handsets in the coming months.
-The 50MP chip has large photosites arranged in a 4-in-1 2.8µm Super Pixel arrangement which promises great lowlight performance.
-The sensor has already taking top honors in the DXO Mark charts from the Huawei Mate 40 Pro+.
+The Xiaomi Mi 11 Ultra is the first phone to use the newly-developed Samsung GN2 sensor that will undoubtedly be seen on other handsets in the coming months.
+The 50MP chip has large photosites arranged in a 4-in-1 2.8µm Super Pixel arrangement which promises great low light performance.
+The sensor has already taken top honors in the DXO Mark charts from the Huawei Mate 40 Pro+.

 |Main sensor size (in)||Main sensor size (mm)|

 |Xiaomi Mi 11 Ultra||1/1.12 inch||22.7mm|